Konstancja Skirmuntt: Biography

 Skirmuntt was born in 1851 in Kalodnaje in the Pinsky Uyezd of the Minsk Governorate of the Russian Empire (present-day Stolin District of Belarus).
 Her family of local nobles traced their lineage to the 13th century.
 Her mother, Helena Skirmunt, was a painter and sculptor.
 As many other children of the nobility, Skirmuntt was educated at home by tutors.
 Both of her parents supported the January Uprising of 1863, were arrested and exiled to Russia.
 The children were left in the care of their aging grandmother who sent Skirmutt to study in Kalisz.
-In 1869, when her parents were released from exile, Skirmuntt accompanied them to Crimea.
+In 1869, when her parents were released from exile, Skirmuntt accompanied them to the Crimea.
 She left a vivid and impressive description of her travels in the Crimea, with special emphasis placed on the local caves and the so-called "cave towns and monasteries".
 She returned after her mother's death in 1874, and continued to live in Pinsk until her death in 1934.
 She never married and had no children.

 Works

 Her first work on the history of Lithuania was published under the pen name Pojata in 1886.
 In 1897–1909, she published a three-volume work on the prehistory and early history of Lithuania.
 She romanticized and idealized the past, praised and glorified various Grand Dukes (especially Grand Duke Vytautas), criticized Jogaila, vilified the Teutonic Order.
 Her books were written in easy accessible language and were translated to Lithuanian becoming very popular among the activists of the Lithuanian National Revival.
-She also wrote numerous articles on political and ethnic issues to Polish and Lithuanian press, including Kraj, Przegląd Wileński, Kurier Wileński, Litwa, often using pen name Futurus.
+She also wrote numerous articles on political and ethnic issues for the Polish and Lithuanian press, including Kraj, Przegląd Wileński, Kurier Wileński, and Litwa, often using the pen name Futurus.
 Two collections of her articles were published in 1907 and 1913.
 She corresponded with Eliza Orzeszkowa, Polish positivist writer.

 During the tenure of Prime Minister Pyotr Stolypin, she managed to protect a Catholic church from destruction in Haradzišča, a village near Pinsk.
 In 1910, together with Marian Zdziechowski, she unsuccessfully worked to bring a Lithuanian delegation to the 500th anniversary celebrations of the Battle of Grunwald in Kraków.
 In 1911–1912, she unsuccessfully campaigned for a Lithuanian Faculty at the Jagiellonian University.
 For her works and efforts, she was awarded the Pro Ecclesia et Pontifice by the Vatican and an honorary doctorate by the Vytautas Magnus University.